murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ## Structure

-Our goal now is to use the subset of loci for analysis in Structure, which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
+Our goal now is to use our dataset in [Structure](https://web.stanford.edu/group/pritchardlab/structure.html), which analyzes the distribution of multi-locus genotypes within and among populations in a Bayesian framework to make predictions about the most probable population of origin for each individual.
 The assignment of each individual to a population is quantified in terms of Bayesian posterior probabilities, and visualized via a plot of posterior probabilities for each individual and population.

 A key user defined parameter is the hypothesized number of populations of origin which is represented by K. Sometimes the value of K is clear from from the biology, but more often a range of potential K-values must be explored and evaluated using a variety of likelihood based approaches to decide upon the ultimate K. In the interests of time we won’t be exploring different values of K here, but this will be a key step for your own datasets.
 We'll just see what we get with K = 4 as we have up to 4 different populations.
 In addition, Structure takes a long time to run on the number of loci generated in a typical RAD data set because of the MCMC algorithms involved in the Bayesian computation.
 We therefore want to choose a random subset of loci that are well represented across our three populations.
 Despite downsampling, this random subset contains more than enough information to investigate population structure.

 > ## Run structure
-> • Get back in the `gbs/` directory>
+> • Leave R using `ctrl+z` Get back in the `gbs/` directory
 >
-> • Create a structure directory>
+> • Create a structure directory
 >
-> • Get inside the structure directory >
+> • Copy the `denovo_final/populations.structure` file inside the `structure/` directory
 >
-> • Edit the `structure` output file to remove the comment line (i.e. first line in the file, starts with “#”).>
+> • Get inside the `structure directory`
 >
+> • Edit the `structure` output file to remove the comment line (i.e. first line in the file, starts with “#”).
+>
+> • Find and load the structure module using the usual module commands.
+>
-> • The parameters to run `structure` (with value of K=3) have already been prepared, you can find them here: `/nesi/project/nesi02659/obss_2021/resources/gbs/mainparams` and `/nesi/project/nesi02659/obss_2021/resources/gbs/extraparams`.
+> • The parameters to run `structure` (with value of K=4) have already been prepared, you can find them here: `/nesi/project/nesi02659/obss_2021/resources/gbs/mainparams` and `/nesi/project/nesi02659/obss_2021/resources/gbs/extraparams`.
 Copy them into your `structure` directory as well.>
 >
 > • So far, when we've gone to run programs, we've been able to use `module spider` to figure out the program name, and then module load program_name to get access to the program and run it.
 Do it one more time for `structure`>
 >